kushnertodd/python-api-examples/README.md

 python json-format.py
 python json-format.py types.txt
 ```
 - Now you're going to say How do I parse that into data in a usable python form?
 I'm glad you asked that too.
-The json is actually loaded into a dictionary that has "types" as the key and the list of types as the value . json-parse.bat strips the "types" off the json and just prints the list of types.
-Let me know what you think.
+The json is actually loaded into a dictionary that has "types" as the key and the list of types as the value. json-parse.bat strips the "types" off the json and just prints the list of types.

 json-parse.py
 ```